PicGo/picgo-plugin-pic-migrater/README.md

 Please configurate this plugin first!

 After migrating, a new markdown file will be written in the same folder.
-So you should configurate this new file name's prefix first.
+So you should configurate this new file name's suffix first.

 ### CLI